prak96/motadata-assignment/README.md

 Mostly I will go with this roadmap irrespective the tools i use (For example: I will use YAML is some case than Ansible vice versa).

 LAB:
-I also did try implementing the automate SystemStat for LINUX VM through CICD using YAML & Shell scripts.
+I also did try implementing the automate SystemStat for LINUX VM through Multibranching GIT CICD Pipelining using YAML & Shell scripts.
 But to error in my Azure account unable to link the services to deploy & execute my script.

 Therefore I pasted the artifacts of error.